brucemack/kc1fsz-rc1/docs/users.md

 ![Status Mode](status.jpg)

-In status mode some key inputs are supported:
+In status mode some keyboard inputs are supported:

 * l - Go to log mode (see above)
 * s - Go to shell mode (see below)